conan-io/conan-io.github.io/_posts/2023-04-24-tensorflow-lite-conan-cpp-mobile-ml-guide.markdown

 ### Using Conan to manage Tensorflow Lite and OpenCV dependencies

 Consuming the Tensorflow Lite and OpenCV libraries using Conan is quite straightforward.
-If you have a look at the CMakeLists.txt of the project if has nothing particular about Conan.
+If you have a look at the CMakeLists.txt of the project, it has nothing particular about Conan.

 {% highlight cmake %}